SKIP Peru: Education Program

 Children of low income families are a particularly vulnerable population in Peru.
 27% of all school age children in Peru are not enrolled in school.
 Additionally, Peru spends only 3.3% of its GDP on education compared to the Latin American average of 4.5%.
-SKIP's education program aims to fill the gaps that exist in the public education system for students beginning at an early age.
+SKIP's education program aimed to fill the gaps that exist in the public education system for students beginning at an early age.
 The World Bank recognizes that “One of the principal challenges in reducing poverty and accelerating development in Peru is improving the quality of education.”

-SKIP understands the complex factors and consequences of poverty, and has therefore developed a range of programs employing a holistic approach.
+SKIP understood the complex factors and consequences of poverty, and therefore developed a range of programs employing a holistic approach.
 These focus on four pillars of family development: education, economic stability, emotional well-being, and healthy and safe home environments.
-SKIP has also worked towards the achievement of the 2nd and 3rd millennium goals proposed by the UN, that by 2015, children everywhere would be able to complete a full course of primary schooling, and to eliminate gender disparity in primary and secondary education in all levels of education no later than 2015.
+SKIP also worked towards the achievement of the 2nd and 3rd millennium goals proposed by the UN, that by 2015, children everywhere would be able to complete a full course of primary schooling, and to eliminate gender disparity in primary and secondary education in all levels of education no later than 2015.

-SKIP places a high importance on participation of families and children in their programs and views high rates of participation as key to their holistic approach.
+SKIP placed a high importance on participation of families and children in their programs and views high rates of participation as key to their holistic approach.
 Their rates of attendance increased from around 15 percent in 2008 to 83 percent in 2011.

-SKIP's education program focuses on primary and secondary students and provides academic support in the form of Maths, Communication and English classes as well as workshops in other areas such as art and sport.
-There are about 300 students between the ages of four and eighteen currently enrolled in SKIP's education program.
-SKIP states that their approach involves a kinesthetic and dynamic teaching style to help relate concepts to their everyday lives, as well as a social and emotional learning program to help children have the skills and confidence to work through difficulties.
+SKIP's education program focused on primary and secondary students and provides academic support in the form of Maths, Communication and English classes as well as workshops in other areas such as art and sport.
+There was about 300 students between the ages of four and eighteen enrolled in SKIP's education program.
+SKIP stated that their approach involved a kinesthetic and dynamic teaching style to help relate concepts to their everyday lives, as well as a social and emotional learning program to help children have the skills and confidence to work through difficulties.

 Family Welfare Programs

-SKIP's focus on education is fostered by the holistic work within the welfare programs, which include the whole family unit.
-The parents are the ones ultimately responsible for the upbringing of the children, and so SKIP recognizes the importance of working with them in the areas of economic development, social work, and psychology.
+SKIP's focus on education was fostered by the holistic work within the welfare programs, which included the whole family unit.
+The parents are the ones ultimately responsible for the upbringing of the children, and so SKIP recognized the importance of working with them in the areas of economic development, social work, and psychology.
 “Poverty and associated health, nutrition, and social factors prevent at least 200 million children in developing countries from attaining their developmental potential."
-SKIP's family welfare programs have the overarching goal of avoiding these risk factors that are directly related to poverty.
-The economic development team works with families in the form of microcredit loans and production workshops that serve as a form of secondary income for the families.
-In 2011, the microcredit program has seen a repayment rate of 99%.
-SKIP social workers provide workshops aimed at improving the social abilities of the parents and the psychology departments work with both children and parents in order to improve the families' emotional well-being.
+SKIP's family welfare programs had the overarching goal of avoiding these risk factors that are directly related to poverty.
+The economic development team worked with families in the form of microcredit loans and production workshops that served as a form of secondary income for the families.
+In 2011, the microcredit program saw a repayment rate of 99%.
+SKIP social workers provided workshops aimed at improving the social abilities of the parents and the psychology departments work with both children and parents in order to improve the families' emotional well-being.